 Learn the ins and outs of maintaining a stock tank pool and keeping the water clean.

 Your filter pump will remove a good deal of human contaminants and bacteria from your pool, both dead bacteria the chlorine killed and live bacteria the chlorine missed.
 But it won’t catch large dirt and grime deposits, which can make the pool unsightly and, when it comes to twigs and other large debris, cause injuries.
 Use these maintenance tips to keep your water clean and clear all summer long:

 - Remove leaves, twigs, and other debris that fall into the tank with a pool skimmer daily or as needed.

 - Pressure-wash the tank each time you drain it to eliminate dirt or algae deposits that may have accumulated on the base and walls.
-You can rent a pressure washer at The Home Depot for around $30 for a half day or use the tips in our shopping guide to invest in one of the best pressure washers for all of your outdoor chores.
+You can rent a pressure washer at The Home Depot or invest in one of our recommendations for the best pressure washers for all of your outdoor chores.

 - Use a scrub brush saturated with soapy water to loosen any stubborn grime the pressure washer didn’t catch, and then use a dry rag to wipe up the loosened material.

-- During seasons when your tank is not in use, store it in a covered space such as the garage or a shed, covering it with a tarp to keep out bugs.
+- When your tank is not in use, store it in a covered space (such as the garage or a shed) and cover it with a tarp to keep out bugs.

 Take appropriate measures to prevent mosquitoes and algae.

 Standing water, particularly the warm water found in a stock tank pool at the end of a hot day, attracts mosquitoes and the bacteria that lead to algae growth.
 While a filter pump will keep the water circulating, making it less hospitable to mosquitoes looking to land in it and lay eggs, you may still get biting pests buzzing around the tub.